Guy Adams

 Guy Adams (born 6 January 1976) is an English author, comedian, and actor, possibly best known for the novel The World House.
 Adams is also a regular writer for Big Finish productions, who produce audio plays based on Doctor Who, as well as several other properties.

 Biography

-Adams has also written several books for the Doctor Who franchise, including the Torchwood novel, The House That Jack Built.
+Adams is based in Rochester, Kent, where he lives with writer A.K.
+Benedict.
+As well as The World House, he is best known for the Heaven’s Gate trilogy, the Clown Service series and the Deadbeat novels.
+He has also written the Torchwood novel, The House That Jack Built.

+In audio drama, Adams has written extensively for Big Finish Productions, contributing to a wide range of titles within the Doctor Who franchise.
+He also adapted H. G. Wells’ The Shape of Things to Come, as well as creating the original horror series Blind Terror: The Gods of Frost.

+In comics, Adams has written Rogue Trooper, Ulysses Sweet: Maniac for Hire and Max Normal for 2000 AD; with artist Jimmy Broxton, he co-created Goldtiger, conceived as a long-lost 1960s newspaper strip.

 He played a mugger on British soap opera, Emmerdale and has also tried stand-up with his own material.
 Adams has also portrayed Sherlock Holmes before embarking on creating his own original novel featuring Holmes.